matyamod/FF7R_text_mod_tools/README.md

 - pak_dir: where unpacked files are (e.g. D:\quickbms\pakchunk0_s24-WindowsNoEditor)
 - lang1: a language you want to display
 - lang2: another language you want to display
-- --mod_name: specifies mod name
+- --mod_name= : specifies mod name
 - --just_swap: swaps subtitles instead of merging them
 - --save_as_json: not only makes mod files, but also exports as json